saalkan/ogrenDiem/README.md

 Open the phone's browser and visit `http://LAPTOP_IP:8081`.
 If you see a Metro/Expo response, networking is good.
-If it times out, the firewall is blocking — set the tether network to Private (step 5 above) or open the port:
+If it times out, the firewall is blocking; set the tether network to Private (step 5 above) or open the port:

 ```powershell